Is there a different level of service depending upon where you live? (ie: if you have a ditch)

 The Stormwater Right-of-Way Charge is a Halifax Regional Municipality charge and is based on the stormwater that flows from each private property onto municipal streets.
 The Right-of-Way charge is used to fund the municipality’s portion of the operating, maintenance and capital expenses associated with stormwater service within the Stormwater Service Boundary.

-As directed by Halifax Regional Council, a Stormwater Right-of-Way Charge of $39 was billed through the Halifax Water billing process for 2017/18, commencing October 1, 2017.
+As directed by Halifax Regional Council, an annual Stormwater Right-of-Way Charge was billed through the Halifax Water billing process for 2017/18, commencing October 1, 2017.
 Effective July 1, 2018 an annual Stormwater Right-of-Way Charge of $40 for 2018/19 will be billed through the Halifax Water billing process.
+Halifax Water bills dated between October 1, 2017 and June 30, 2018 will still show a Stormwater Right-of-Way Charge of $39.

 Why didn't the Municipality put the charge in the property taxes?